There is much debate in the Investment Migration industry as to whether these ‘golden visa’ programs are ethical or not.

 We welcome a move towards increased transparency and regulation in the industry and feel that this should be a collaborative effort between industry professionals, regulatory bodies and governments to continue raising the benchmark and delivering our investment immigration services with integrity.

 Applicants for these EU approved citizenship by investment programs are subject to a proper AML/KYC due diligence process that is duly compliant.
-The aim of EU investment programs, such as the one offered in Cyprus (read more about the eligibility and criteria here) as well as Malta are to bring in vetted sources of funds for these budding financial centres, to support their respective economies, attract foreign investment and mitigate any need for future bail-outs from international bodies.
+The aim of EU investment programs, such as the one offered in Cyprus as well as Malta are to bring in vetted sources of funds for these budding financial centres, to support their respective economies, attract foreign investment and mitigate any need for future bail-outs from international bodies.

 For any further queries on the Cypriot Investment Program please get in touch.

-What are your thoughts on EU Citizenship by Investment programs?
+What are your thoughts on Citizenship by Investment programs in Europe?
 What experience have you had with Investment Migration (Immigration) service providers?
 Please feel free to comment below or message us directly.

 An advocate for international business, global mobility, entrepreneurship and egalitarianism in all realms of business and private life, Lorena is passionate about enabling individuals and corporates to expand their global footprint.
 She completed her Business degree at a leading Australian University before undertaking a Masters in International Relations in the United Kingdom.
 Whilst working in the financial services industry she also undertook a Postgraduate Degree in Law (Corporate) from the University of London that complemented her extensive commercial expertise.
 Lorena has worked throughout Europe in various industries including renewable energy and insurance.
 She has experience in international business development having on-boarded major international firms, led group expansion initiatives and collaborated with businesses globally.